Schema-First Telemetry in Go: A New Approach to Observability

 telemetry.Record(ctx, rc)

-Under the hood, telemetry.Record might iterate over the struct’s fields and convert them to OpenTelemetry attributes.
-It might use a mapping of field names to attribute keys.
-For example, ServiceID -> "service.id", Endpoint -> "endpoint", StatusCode -> "http.status_code", etc., based on the schema definition.
-The end result is similar telemetry data being sent out, but it was produced in a schema-driven way rather than ad-hoc in code.
+Under the hood, telemetry.Record could iterate over the struct’s fields and convert them to OpenTelemetry attributes, using a mapping of field names to attribute keys.
+For example, ServiceID -> "service.id", Endpoint -> "endpoint", StatusCode -> "http.status_code", based on the schema definition.
+The result is similar telemetry data, but produced in a schema-driven way rather than ad-hoc in code.

-Adding a new field in schema-first involves updating the schema first.
-Let’s say we want to add shard_id to the RequestCounter.
-We’d add it to the IDL:
+Adding a new field in schema-first starts with the schema.
+Say we want to add shard_id to the RequestCounter.
+We add it to the IDL:

 4: string ShardID // add shard identifier for sharded services